ChessMax/awesome-programming-tools/README.md

 - [SharpLab](https://sharplab.io) - SharpLab is a .NET code playground that shows intermediate steps and results of code compilation.
 Some language features are thin wrappers on top of other features -- e.g. using() becomes try/finally.
 SharpLab allows you to see the code as compiler sees it, and get a better understanding of .NET languages.
 SharpLab supports three source languages: C#/VB/F#.
 There are currently three targets for decompilation/disassembly: C#/IL/JIT Asm.
 You can use "Run" target to execute your code and see the output.
 - [TryHaxe](https://try.haxe.org/) - The Haxe online playground.
 - [TryItOnline](https://tio.run/) - TIO is a family of online interpreters for an evergrowing list of practical and recreational programming languages.
 This services supports ~700 of programming languages.
-- [Go Playground](https://go.dev/play/) - The Go Playground is a web service that runs on go.dev's servers.
-The service receives a Go program, vets, compiles, links, and runs the program inside a sandbox, then returns the output.

 ## API:
 - [{JSON} Placeholder](https://jsonplaceholder.typicode.com/) - Free fake API for testing and prototyping.